A photo of my workstation in February, 2021.

 It's still just an idea, but one that’s now moved to the forefront.

-In Neil Gaiman's Masterclass he shared that he had the idea for The Graveyard Book while he was in college, and felt he wasn't quite there yet as a writer to do the idea justice.
-And something like twenty-some-odd years later, he finally wrote that shelved story.
+In Neil Gaiman's Masterclass he shared that he had the idea for The Graveyard Book* while he was in college, and felt he wasn't quite ready yet as a writer to do the idea justice.
+And something like 20-some-odd years later, he finally wrote that shelved story.

 When he, the author, was finally ready.

-For another novel idea I have, there is a popular novel called Don't Look For Me that I swore was my idea executed by someone quicker on the trigger.
+For another novel idea I have, there is a popular novel called Don't Look For Me* where the blurb lead me to believe that it was "my" idea executed by someone quicker on the trigger.
 Luckily it wasn't even close.
 But still, the anxiety is palpable.

 As someone who has written and shelved two novels, ghostwritten for years, and has listened to published authors share their experiences: writing short fiction is harder than writing a novel.

 Maybe I'm crazy for trying to master the art of the short first.
 Especially now that I'm “a year behind” with the pandemic.
-I'll read someone like Lauren Groff who can pack an entire life into a single sentence, and that level of succinct mastery reassures me that I'm going about this the right way for me.
+I'll read someone like Lauren Groff who can pack a character's entire life into a single sentence, and that level of succinct mastery reassures me that I'm going about this the right way for me.
+Although I'm not there yet, it proves that it can be done and done beautifully.
+That the ability to write short-form work that leaves an impact in as few words as possible is an art form in and of itself.

-I made this plan three years ago, maybe a couple months before the "mega novel idea” first struck me: I would focus on writing short stories first, then novels and still more short stories (to market and draw appeal for the novel, and to build another collection of stories later).
+I made this plan three years ago, maybe a couple months before the "mega novel idea” first struck me: I would focus on writing short stories first, then novels while still working on more short stories (to market and draw appeal for the novels, and to build more collections of stories later).

 They put in the work to craft concise, crisp prose, and that success pours into everything they write, no matter the length.

-Still, no matter how excited I am about this novel idea, it's just not ready.
-And I'm not there yet as a sculptor of words to do the story justice.
+All in all, although I'm excited about this novel idea, it's just not ready.
+And I'm not yet there as a sculptor of words to do the story justice.

 But I'm getting there.

-Every day I work toward that goal, and even if it takes me twenty years to write this particular novel, the story will be better because I didn't rush it, I didn't fake it.
+Every day I work toward that goal, and even if it takes me 20 years to write this particular novel, the story will be better because I didn't rush it; I didn't fake it.
 I did right by it.

 And I did what's best for me (and my family) right now.